Travis Trice: 2018–19 season

 On July 31, Trice signed a training camp contract with the Milwaukee Bucks.
 On September 17, 2018, Trice was waived by the Bucks.
 Trice was added to the opening night roster of the Wisconsin Herd on November 1, 2018.

 On January 16, 2019, Trice was traded to Austin Spurs.

 On April 2, 2019, Tofaş of the Basketball Super League announced that they had signed Trice.

 2019–20 season

 On July 21, 2019, Trice signed with SIG Strasbourg of the LNB Pro A. On January 15, 2020, he signed with Germani Brescia of the Lega Basket Serie A.

 2020–21 season

 On December 29, 2020, Trice signed with Galatasaray of the Turkish Basketball Super League (BSL).

 2021–22 season

 On July 21, 2021, Trice signed with the Illawarra Hawks for the 2021–22 NBL season.
 He was later released by the Hawks on September 21, 2021.

 On October 18, 2021, he has signed with Śląsk Wrocław of the Polish Basketball League.
 He led the club to its first domestic championship in 20 years, while being awarded MVP both for the regular season and the finals.

+2023–24 season

+On March 11, 2024, Trice signed with Criollos de Caguas of the Baloncesto Superior Nacional.
+On July 11, 2024, the league announced the end of season award winners; with Travis Trice being named the league's Most Valuable Player.

+The Criollos made the 2024 BSN Finals against the Osos de Manati.
+In Game 2, with the Criollos down by three points, Trice made a buzzer-beater, half-court shot to tie the game and send it to over-time.
+The Criollos eventually won the game, 109–104, with Trice making another key three-point shot during the overtime.
+The Criollos won the championship, 4 games to 3.
+Trice was named finals MVP.